dustin10/kaftui/README.md

 > cargo install --git https://github.com/dustin10/kaftui.git
 ```

+> Note that currently the `rdkafka` shared library is configured to be dynamically linked, so it should be installed
+on the user's system before installation of the `kaftui` application.

 Next, execute the application passing the `--bootstrap-servers` and `--topic` arguments and start viewing records from
 the topic.